rysiuziom1/somepersonalprograms/README.md

 # Welcome on my GitHub repository
 ### My name is Jacek and I'm a student of Computer Science.
-This repository contains random programs created by me to practice or tests some functionality.
+This repository contains random programs created by me to practice or test some functionality.